Experienced Southern California Employment Law Attorneys

 Failure to file an action against your employer in a timely manner will result in the permanent waiver of your right to sue for monetary damages.
 As a result, it is crucial that you call an expert employment attorney as soon as possible who will fight for you and help you obtain the compensation that you deserve.

-Conveniently located in downtown San Diego, we represent employees throughout the county.
+Conveniently located in downtown Del Mar, we represent employees throughout the county.
 Call today to learn how we can put our knowledge to work for you.

-Wage And Overtime Violation Lawyers In San Diego
+Wage And Overtime Violation Lawyers In Del Mar

 The Fair Labor Standards Act (FLSA) and California Law set forth guidelines with which employers must comply regarding employee compensation.
 These laws cover the following compensation-related issues: